 How to answer to the question

-Okay, so now we have a few stories to tell, but how can we easily talk them out without turning into a monologue?
-It’s best to use the STAR Method.
+Okay, so now we have a few stories to tell, but how can we easily talk without turning this into a monologue?
+The best policy is to use the STAR Method.
 The STAR Method allows the person to quickly retrace their steps, displaying the outer shell of their story.

 Assessment Centre … the what now?

 Stay attentive: This isn’t a game of jeopardy.
 This is a time to be patient and listen to what the other candidates are saying.
-Tailor your answers to show how you can do something a bit better than Irene next to you.
+Tailor your answers to show how you can do something a bit better than Irene who is sitting next to you.

 Confident: Remain confident with a pleasant smile – nothing too much, otherwise you could be considered a clown.